Let me tell you about my guitar-learning journey!

 This may seem irrelevant but it really is truly revolutionary.
 Me being bilingual, by moving from Sweden to England.

-Speaking a lot of English and thinking in English, I really understand how important language is to thinking.
+Speaking a lot of English and thinking in English, I really understand how important language is to think.
 ‘Cause I think in English.

 That was a really important part for me to understand why this CAGED system is so important.